EduardoZepeda/coffee-bytes-hugo/content/posts/devin-de-cognition-labs-la-inteligencia-artificial-que-reemplaza-a-los-programadores/index.en.md

 Today this unholy news became popular, that an "AI Software Engineer" with the name Devin, made by [Cognition Labs](https://www.cognition-labs.com/#?), will be available on the market.
 And, of course, it provoked a strong reaction among the software professional community.
 Reactions ranging from cynicism to fear to disappointment abound in the comments on the related videos.

-While we are still far from having a [self-aware AI](/en/chat-gpt-searles-chinese-room-and-consciousness/), what we do have is a product with promising features that threaten to turn the technology industry upside down.
+While we are still far from having a [self-aware AI](/en/chat-gpt-searles-chinese-room-and-consciousness/), what we do have nice [fine-tuneable LLM](/en/fine-tuning-a-llm-small-practical-guide-with-resources/) with promising features that threaten to turn the technology industry upside down.

 Like what features?
 [According to its creators, Devin AI can](https://www.cognition-labs.com/blog#?):
 - Use unfamiliar technologies